fsek/docs/source/app/installation_guide.rst

   npm start

 This will start the server and all the required services.
 The first time you start the web server it will ask you if you want to send information to PhoneGap, which we don't.
 It will also ask for access through your firewall which you should allow.
-After a few seconds, you should be able to access the server and see the app at http://localhost:3000.
+After a few seconds, you should be able to access the server and see the app at http://localhost:3001.
+You log in with the email *admin@fsektionen.se* and the password *passpass*

 You are now offically up and running.
 Well done!
 Head over to :ref:`app-standard-workflow` to get started coding or read more about :ref:`app-our-systems` to get a better understanding of the project.